harryzhangOG/Deep-RL-Notes/README.md

 * Aug 28, 2020: Fixed typos in Intro.
 Credit: Warren Deng.
 * Aug 30, 2020: Added more explanation to the imitation learning chapter.
 * Sep 13, 2020: Added advanced PG in PG and fixed typos in PG.
+* Sep 14, 2020: AC chapter format, typos fix, more analysis on A2C